Water Quality Trading

 In water quality trading there are point source and nonpoint source participants.
 Point source on the most basic level, is pollution that comes from a single, discrete place, typically a pipe.
 Nonpoint source refers to pollution from diffuse sources such as runoff from agricultural areas.

-Trading between point source buyers and nonpoint source sellers provides an opportunity to meet water quality standards by capitalizing on the cost discrepancy of reducing pollutants at a point source than reducing pollutants at a nonpoint source.
+Trading between point source buyers and nonpoint source sellers provides an opportunity to meet water quality standards by capitalising on the cost discrepancy of reducing pollutants at a point source than reducing pollutants at a nonpoint source.